kurtb/dev-container/README.md

 `docker run --rm -it --gpus all -v $(pwd):/workspace -v /home/kurtb/.ssh/authorized_keys:/home/dev/.ssh/authorized_keys -p 8022:22 -u dev dev-container zsh`

 `docker run --rm -it --gpus all -v $(pwd):/workspace -v /home/kurtb/.ssh/authorized_keys:/home/dev/.ssh/authorized_keys -p 8022:22 -u dev dev-container sh -c "sudo service ssh restart && zsh" `

+## Useful tips & tricks

+So that DNS resolution can work it's helpful to create and connect to a custom network.
+This can be created with

+`docker network create dev-network`

+And then using the `--network dev-network` parameter when running the container.